VitorCosta98/Marvel/README.md

 # Marvel
-Marvel iOS application written in Swift 5 using MVVM-C with clean architecture concepts
+Marvel iOS application written in Swift 5 using VIP with clean architecture concepts

 ## Requirements
 * Swift 5.0